Pelvic Organ Prolapse

 How Is It Diagnosed?

-A pelvic exam is usually done to determine if POP has occurred.
-Additional testing may include a PAP smear, a urinary tract X-ray, and other image scans of the pelvis involving a CT scan, MRI, or ultrasound.
-Medical history and results from a physical examination are also considered when diagnosing pelvic organ prolapse.
+A pelvic exam is usually done to determine if pelvic organ prolapse has occurred.
+Medical history and findings from a physical examination are also considered during diagnosis.

 Non-Surgical Treatment Options for POP